savvydb42/MicrosoftLearning-DP100/labdocs/Lab01A.md

 As its name suggests, a workspace is a centralized place to manage all of the Azure ML assets you need to work on a machine learning project.

 1. In the [Azure portal](https://portal.azure.com), create a new **Machine Learning** resource, specifying a unique workspace name and creating a new resource group in the region nearest your location.
-Select the **Enterprise** workspace edition.

-   > **Note**: Basic edition workspaces have lower cost, but don't include capabilities like Auto ML, the Visual Designer, and data drift monitoring.
-For more details, see [Azure Machine Learning pricing](https://azure.microsoft.com/en-us/pricing/details/machine-learning/).

 2. When the workspace and its associated resources have been created, view the workspace in the portal.

 ## Task 2: Explore the Azure ML Studio Interface